andrewjmack/coronary-disease-predictive-model/README.md

 * Attempt 10.1: 92.93% accuracy: .4741 loss, 508 trials, 1 hour, 14 mins, 21 secs
 * Attempt 10.1: 90.70% accuracy, 36.92% loss, 508 trials, 52 mins, 32 secs

-Hypothesis: Perhaps somewhere in the 508 trials the tuner ran a model that either ignored or weighted cholesterol values, resulting in much higher accuracy.
+Hypothesis: Perhaps somewhere in the 508 trials the tuner ran a model that either ignored or put less weight on cholesterol values, resulting in much higher accuracy.
 With more time, we would like to understand this better and determine if possibly dropping the cholesterol column altogether gets better results, which is counter intuitive.

 ![Attempts](https://github.com/andrewjmack/coronary-disease-predictive-model/blob/main/model_tracking/model_results_barchart.png "Attempts: Accuracy & Loss")